newtover/Ab3P/README.md

-To run this program in a directory other than where it was originally built, include a file called `path_Ab3P` in the directory that gives the path to the WordData directory.
+To run this program in a directory other than where it was originally built, include a file called `path_Ab3P` in the directory that gives the path to the WordData directory or set `$AB3P_PATH` environment variable.
 Include the final slash (/).

 The program `identify_abbr.C` also provides an example of using the Ab3P library in a program.
 Documentation on the routines can be found in